 If you’re a big fan of potatoes, then you might be looking for a way to extend your growing season and have fresh potatoes at any time of year.
 Why not move your potato plants indoors for a winter harvest?
 In this handy guide, we’ll tell you everything you need to know about growing potatoes during winter.

 Your start date will depend on how harsh your winters are and how you intend to grow your potatoes.
 In regions with mild winters, potatoes can be grown outdoors and planted at the end of summer or the beginning of fall.
 However, hard freezes or heavy snow can damage or kill potatoes.

 In regions with harsher winters, you should avoid growing potatoes outdoors during winter.
-You can grow potatoes in containers indoors or greenhouses, though.
-If you plan on doing this, you can start your potatoes at any time since you won’t need to worry about damage from the cold.
-Potatoes typically take two to four months to be ready for harvest, so consider this when choosing a start time.
+You can still grow potatoes in containers indoors or in greenhouses, though.
+You can start your indoor potatoes at any time, since you won’t need to worry about damage from the cold.
+Potatoes typically take two to four months to be ready for harvest, so consider that when choosing a start time.